pasquang/codymd-hacknback/memory-bank/activeContext.md

 - Users can now complete the full onboarding flow with PDF upload
 - Backend PDF processing has access to required user profile information
-- Error "User profile is required for PDF upload" should be resolved
+- Error "User profile is required for PDF upload" should be resolved [2025-06-21 14:42:53] - **PDF UPLOAD TIMEOUT EXTENDED**: Successfully extended PDF processing timeout from 30 seconds to 2 minutes (120 seconds) in OnboardingFlow component to provide more time for backend PDF processing to complete before falling back to sample data.
+This change addresses potential timing issues where PDF processing might take longer than the original 30-second timeout, ensuring users see their actual PDF-extracted tasks rather than sample data when processing is successful but requires more time.